-This page will maintain the compatibility information for the Feast Plugin.
-We currently support:
+This page always has the most up to date compatibility information for the Feast Plugin.

 - Requires theme update to version 4.4.4

 - If you've been auto-updated to a more recent version than this, you can roll back with WP Downgrade Core

 - PHP 8.1

 - Note: we never recommended or tested PHP8.0 and do not support it

 Note the distinction compatibility - compatibility means we've tested for it and support it within our recommended setup.
 We do not offer support for third party plugins.